 This is currently my favorite cheesy murder-mystery TV movie, partly because it’s so silly, partly because Shiri Appleby is so girl-next-door, and partly because the protagonist is a runner and I love it when a movie has characters who are runners.
 The premise is a woman happens upon a crime novel where the victim seems torn from the pages of her dearly departed sister’s diary and the victim’s murder also is exactly like her sister’s murder.
 She hunts down the novelist who admits he based the book on an actual murder but not her sister’s.
 They decide a serial killer must be on the loose and resolve to hunt the killer themselves.
 The protagonist is played by Shiri Appleby, who comes across as wholesome and lovable.
 The novelist is played by Chris Potter, who has been in a million TV movies and shows including Hallmark’s Good Witch films and a host of Lifetime thrillers including The Perfect Assistant and Rush of Fear.
-The production company was Incendo Productions.
+Writer: John Benjamin Martin.
+Production company: Incendo Productions.

 A detective whose mother was murdered in front of her when she was a little girl suspects a recent string of murders were perpetrated by her mother’s long-dormant killer.
 Oh and for some reason her boss partners her with her slutty ex-husband.
 This movie had all the ingredients for an entertaining, over-the-top TV movie but somehow just didn’t pull it off.
 The plot was just too incoherent with too many holes for even me to forgive.
+Writer: James Phillips.
 Production company: Incendo Productions.

 A teenaged city girl gets raped while Skyping with her mom, so they move to the burbs.
 Things quickly heat up when the girl, played by Kelcie Stranahan, suspects a neighbor’s accidental death is actually a murder carried out by a vengeful neighbor.
 Of course her mother and the police dismiss her concerns, forcing her to take matters into her own hands.
 Katrina Norman plays the goody-goody niece of the murder victim (she literally goes to Jesus Camp).
 Grant Harvey plays the is-he-a-killer-or-misunderstood-hearthrob role.
 This is a movie in the tradition of Rear Window, The ‘Burbs, Disturbia, and The Neighbor, inter alia.
+Written by: Doug Campbell.
 Production co: Johnson Production Group (JPG).

 A disapproving mother stalks her high-school-aged daughter’s frat bro boyfriend.
 When he’s murdered, you’d think she’d be the prime suspect; but, no, the police arrest the daughter instead.
 The daughter believes her mother is framing her for murder and hires a down-and-out private eye to get to the bottom of things.
 This might be the most over the top Lifetime movie of all time.
 It features identity theft, stalking, murder, a frame-up, kidnapping, car chases, even a bomb!
 It has it all, and I loved every minute of it.
+Written by: Doug Campbell.
 Production company: Johnson Management Group (JMG).
 Other titles: Stalked by My Mom.

 Eric Roberts has to be the most prolific character actor of all time.
 IMDb has him in almost 600 titles as of September 2020.
 He will play literally any role that pays.
 For instance, the same year the first Stalked by My Doctor movie came out, he also played in The Human Centipede III and Rihanna’s Bitch Better Have My Money.
 Here he shines as Dr Albert Beck, a deranged heart surgeon with an unsavory and obsessive taste for teen girls.
 The first of this film series is my favorite (so far).
 It includes kidnapping, grave robbing (okay, mortuary robbing), a faked death, a car bomb, breaking-and-entering, attempted dismemberment, gaslighting, sexual assault (he kisses a sedated teen, played by Brianna Joy Chomer), and of course stalking.
 While the first movie is my favorite, the 2016 sequel is the most disturbing since the plot is straight out of the pedophile playbook (pedo dates parent to get access to child).
 Pro tip: The movies were made out of order and should be watched like this: 2015, 2018, 2016, 2019.
+Written by: Doug Campbell.
 Production co: JPG.

 This is a teen slasher film with a pretty straightforward plot.
 A group of teens receives a text message asking if they’d like to join the Stalker Club.
 They dare each other into joining, and that’s when they start dying.
 The plot gets twisty-turny when it’s revealed that their parents were also in a Stalker Club in high school.
 Is this movie dumb?
 Yes.
 Would I watch a sequel?
 Yes.
 Hell, I would write the sequel.
 I watched it because it stars Kelcie Stranahan who I first saw in Stalked by My Neighbor.
 In one scene, she even wears the same outfit from the other movie.
+Writers: Alan Donahue, Barbara Kymlicka.
 Production co: JPG.

 A young boy disappears.
 Years later, almost immediately after the father’s death, a young man shows up saying he’s the long-lost son.
 At first he makes out like he’s there to meet the fam, but eventually he admits he’s there for inheritance, and he wants his in cash.
 When bad things start happening, the fam starts wondering if he’s who he says he is and if he killed their patriarch.
 This movie is okay but is so dumb it’s hard to enjoy.
 The only highlight is Paloma Guzmán (who played Ezra’s ex-fiancée in Pretty Little Liars).
 Alternate title: Her Son’s Secret.
+Writers: Nick Everhart, Shane O’Brien.
 Production co: Synthetic Cinema.